Do Pontoon Boats Need Bottom Paint?

 Hard bottom coatings are durable as they do not wear away quickly, but they are less effective than ablative bottom paints.

 Semi-hard bottom coatings are usually a combination of hard and ablative bottom paints.
-They last longer than ablative but can’t beat the durability of hard-bottom paints.
+They last longer than ablative paints but cannot match the durability of hard-bottom paints.

 Hard paints will serve your boat for many years if you don’t sail frequently and want long-lasting bottom paint.